testillano/h2agent/README.md

   $ docker run --rm -it -p 8001:8001 -p 8000:8000 -p 8074:8074 -p 8080:8080 ghcr.io/testillano/h2agent_http1:latest
   ```

   Exported ports include now the internal front-end port 8001 exposing the **HTTP/1 service** (keeping also HTTP/2 on port 8000).
-The image entry point is now a shell script (`/var/starter.sh`) which runs `h2agent` process in background (passing provided arguments) acting as back-end service for `nghttpx` proxy.
-This way, we could also simulate HTTP/1 services using `h2agent` mocking features.
+The image entry point is a shell script (`/var/starter.sh`) which runs `h2agent` process in background (passing provided arguments) acting as back-end service for `nghttpx` proxy.
+This way, we could also simulate HTTP/1 services using `h2agent` mocking features (this trick is used to complement `nghttp2 tatsuhiro library` which only provides HTTP/2 protocol without upgrade support from HTTP/1).

   We prefer to generate a specific docker image variant for HTTP/1 (`h2agent_http1`) since the proxy could introduce additional latency, so if we only require HTTP/2 it doesn't make sense to consolidate that proxy layer within `h2agent` project image.

   In any case, if you want to run `h2agent` out of docker container and then set the `nghttpx` proxy to provide HTTP/1 support, you may take as reference the `Dockerfile.http1` file where this proxy is configured.
+  This image is also useful to play with `nginx` balancing capabilities (check this [gist](https://gist.github.com/testillano/3f7ff732850f42a6e7ee625aa182e617)).

 * Run within `kubernetes` deployment: corresponding `helm charts` are normally packaged into releases.
 This is described in ["how it is delivered"](#How-it-is-delivered) section, but in summary, you could do the following: